-% Milestone 20% Upon completion of the mission(s) and presentation of invoice of expenses plus evaluation methodology approved by the Global team 20% Following submission of the draft evaluation report 60% Following submission and approval (UNDP-CO and UNDP RTA) of the final terminal evaluation report
+% Milestone 50% Following submission and approval of the 1ST draft terminal evaluation report 50% Following submission and approval (UNDP-CO and UNDP RTA) of the final terminal evaluation report

 APPLICATION PROCESS

 Applicants may apply online on the UNDP or UNOPS job websites.
 Individual consultants are invited to submit applications together with their CV for these positions.
 The application should contain a current and complete C.V. in English with indication of the e-mail and phone contact as well as an up to three-page description highlighting her/his suggested approach for implementing this evaluation.
 Shortlisted candidates will be requested to submit a price offer indicating the total cost of the assignment (including daily fee, per diem and travel costs).